Agentic AI Security

 Engagement approach

 The total duration varies based on deployment complexity.
-Simple single-agent architectures with limited tool integrations might require 2-3 days of assessment time.
+Simple single-agent architectures with limited tool integrations might require 2-3 days of engagement time.
 Enterprise deployments with multiple interacting agents, extensive tool integrations, RAG systems, and multi-tenant requirements typically require longer engagements.
 The scoping call establishes a timeline appropriate for your specific situation.

 Is this assessment right for you?